-A resistor in series with the BST capacitor (R{BST}) can reduce the SW rising rate and voltage spikes.
+A resistor in series with BST capacitor (R{BST}) can reduce the SW rising rate and voltage spikes.
 This helps enhance EMI performance and reduce voltage stress at a high VIN.
 A higher resistance is better for SW spike reduction but compromises efficiency.
 To make a tradeoff between EMI and efficiency, a $\leq 20\Omega$ R{BST} is recommended.

-PCB Layout Guidelines (6)
+PCB Layout Guidelines(6)

-Efficient PCB layout is critical for stable operation, especially for the input capacitor placement.
+Efficient PCB layout, especially for the input capacitor placement, is critical for stable operation.
 A four-layer layout is strongly recommended to achieve better thermal performance.
 For best results, refer to Figure 8 and follow the guidelines below.

-1. Use a large ground plane to connect directly to PGND.
-2. Add vias near PGND if the bottom layer is a ground plane.
-3. Ensure that the high-current paths at GND and VIN have short, direct, and wide traces.
-4. Place the ceramic input capacitors, especially the small package size (0603) input bypass capacitor, as close to VIN and PGND as possible to minimize high-frequency noise.
-5. Keep the connection of the input capacitor and VIN as short and wide as possible.
-6. Place the VCC capacitor as close to VCC and GND as possible.
-7. Route SW and BST away from sensitive analog areas such as FB.
-8. Place the feedback resistors close to the chip to ensure that the trace connecting to FB is as short as possible.
-9. Use multiple vias to connect the power planes to the internal layers.
+1. Place symmetric input capacitors as close to VIN and GND as possible.
+2. Use a large ground plane to connect to PGND directly.
+3. Add vias near PGND if the bottom layer is a ground plane.
+4. Ensure that the high-current paths at GND and VIN have short, direct, and wide traces.
+5. Place the ceramic input capacitor, especially the small package size (0603) input bypass capacitor, as close to VIN and PGND as possible to minimize high-frequency noise.
+6. Keep the connection of the input capacitor and VIN as short and wide as possible.
+7. Place the VCC capacitor as close to VCC and GND as possible.
+8. Route SW and BST away from sensitive analog areas such as FB.
+9. Place the feedback resistors close to the chip to ensure that the trace connecting to FB is as short as possible.
+10. Use multiple vias to connect the power planes to internal layers.